Wisdom-Kalu/UPISAS/README.md

 NOTE: If you are using an older version of python, please change python3 to just python.
 So you will instaed run:

 `python ramses_run.py`

+Please create a .env file in UPISAS\ramses and replace the field according to the exampleEnv